Paulette Libermann: Career

 Libermann taught briefly in a school at Douai, and then got a scholarship to study at Oxford University between 1945 and 1947, where she obtained a bachelor's degree under the supervision of J. H. C. Whitehead.

 From 1947 to 1951 she held a teaching position at a school for girls in Strasbourg.
-However, at the encouragement of Élie Cartan, during this period she also continued her research at Université Louis Pasteur.
+However, at the encouragement of Élie Cartan, during this period she also continued her research at Université Louis Pasteur under the leadership of Charles Ehresmann.
+Together with Ehresmann, she published a number of papers.

 In 1951 she left teaching for a research position at the Centre national de la recherche scientifique, and in 1953 she completed her doctoral thesis, entitled Sur le problème d’équivalence de certaines structures infinitésimales [On the equivalence problem of certain infinitesimal structures], under the supervision of Charles Ehresmann.
+The thesis documents her investigation of foliations of symplectic manifolds and defined what would later be known as the affine structure of a Lagrangian foliation.

 After her PhD, Libermann was appointed assistant professor at the University of Rennes in 1954 and full professor at the same university in 1958.
+The university's maths department was different in 1960 because it had a relatively high percentage of women.
+There were fifteen professors and three of them were women.
+Libermann was one of them and the other two were Marie Charpentier and Huguette Delavault.
+Charpentier taught mechanics and Huguette Delavault was to be known for championing the role of women.

-In 1966 she moved to the University of Paris, and when the university split in 1968, she joined Paris Diderot University, from which she retired in 1986.
+In 1966 Libermann moved to the University of Paris, becoming one of the first few women to receive a full professorship in a French university, and when the university split in 1968, she joined Paris Diderot University, from which she retired in 1986.

 Research

 Libermann's research involved many different aspects of differential geometry and global analysis.
 In particular, she worked on G-structures and Cartan's equivalence method, Lie groupoids and Lie pseudogroups, higher-order connections, and contact geometry.

+After her appointment as a full professor in Paris.
+Libermann continued her work as an influential researcher, developing the work of Cartan and Ehlermann and publishing some 70 papers until her death in 2007.

-In 1987 she wrote together with Charles-Michel Marle one of the first textbooks on symplectic geometry and analytical mechanics.
+In 1987, together with Charles-Michel Marle, she wrote one of the first textbooks on symplectic geometry and analytical mechanics.

+Libermann travelled widely, speaking at many conferences and visiting universities and research associations, including Oxford University, the University of California at Berkeley, the Mathematical Sciences Research Institute and the National Institute of Pure and Applied Mathematics in Brazil.

+Honors

+In 2026, Libermann was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.